max-talanov/1/cognitive technologies seminars/2014-12-10 Computational affective thinking model .md

 Psychological and biochemical changes where presented in "Feeling the state and neuromodulation" and "Neuromodulation to computing system management mapping".

-##Back to original example

-Consciousness and emotions.
+##Cognition and consciousness and emotions.

 ![Theoretical approach](abstraction_layers.png)